Wisdom of the crowd: Analogues with individual cognition: the "crowd within"

 The insight that crowd responses to an estimation task can be modeled as a sample from a probability distribution invites comparisons with individual cognition.
-In particular, it is possible that individual cognition is probabilistic in the sense that individual estimates are drawn from an "internal probability distribution."
+In particular, individual cognition may be probabilistic in the sense that individual estimates are drawn from an "internal probability distribution."
 If this is the case, then two or more estimates of the same quantity from the same person should average to a value closer to ground truth than either of the individual judgments, since the effect of statistical noise within each of these judgments is reduced.
 This of course rests on the assumption that the noise associated with each judgment is (at least somewhat) statistically independent.
 Thus, the crowd needs to be independent but also diversified, in order to allow a variety of answers.
-The answers on the ends of the spectrum will cancel each other, allowing the wisdom of the crowd phenomena to take its place.
+The answers on the ends of the spectrum will cancel each other, allowing the wisdom of the crowd phenomenon to take its place.
 Another caveat is that individual probability judgments are often biased toward extreme values (e.g., 0 or 1).
 Thus any beneficial effect of multiple judgments from the same person is likely to be limited to samples from an unbiased distribution.

 Vul and Pashler (2008) asked participants for point estimates of continuous quantities associated with general world knowledge, such as "What percentage of the world's airports are in the United States?"
 Without being alerted to the procedure in advance, half of the participants were immediately asked to make a second, different guess in response to the same question, and the other half were asked to do this three weeks later.
 The average of a participant's two guesses was more accurate than either individual guess.
 Furthermore, the averages of guesses made in the three-week delay condition were more accurate than guesses made in immediate succession.
 One explanation of this effect is that guesses in the immediate condition were less independent of each other (an anchoring effect) and were thus subject to (some of) the same kind of noise.
 In general, these results suggest that individual cognition may indeed be subject to an internal probability distribution characterized by stochastic noise, rather than consistently producing the best answer based on all the knowledge a person has.
 These results were mostly confirmed in a high-powered pre-registered replication.
 The only result that was not fully replicated was that a delay in the second guess generates a better estimate.